knight-lang/knight-lang/specs.md

 ### `DUMP(unchanged)` {#fn-dump}
 Dumps a debugging representation of its argument to stdout, and then returns it.

 This function is really meant to be used for debugging purposes (and unit testing), not in finished Knight programs.
 As such, there is no strict requirement for the debugging representation.

-It is **undefined behaviour** to pass a `Block` to this function (the unit tester doesn't check for blocks).
-However, as it's undefined behaviour, implementations may dump a debug representation of `Block`s if they want.
+Additionally, unlike most functions, `Block`s can be passed as the only argument to `DUMP`.

 However, if you want to use the Knight unit tests, then the output of this must conform to the following regexes, or the tester will get confused. _(**TODO**: update these when the unit tester becomes updated.)_